mrhaffner/in_the_news/README.md

 A simple ETL that gathers data hourly from news RSS feeds and analyzes sentiment.

-Visit the Mood-O-Meter to see the media's current mood (spoiler - it is never positive):
+Visit the Mood-O-Meter to see the media's current mood (spoiler - it is never positive) (not mobile optimized):

 https://moodometer.mattrhaffner.com/

 ![alt text](project_diagram.png)

+## Purpose:

+- Practice writing Python with proper documentation, comments, and type hints
+- Learn about Apache Airflow for orchestrating data pipelines
+- Explore the Pandas library
+- Practice writing custom SQL

-## Set Up
+## Set Up:

 Requires python 3.9, pip, venv, and sqlite3.
 After cloning the repository, cd into /in_the_news: